MI7J/mangos/sql/additions/readme.txt

     cp 26 - Fixed spell 58677.
 Patch provided by laise cp 27 - Fixed spell 51523 and ranks.
 Patch provided by laise cp 28 - Improvements for pets.
-Patch provided by Corfen
+Patch provided by Corfen cp 29 - Added temporary fix for spell 47540 and ranks